Seri Perak National Secondary School: History

 In commemoration of the state of Perak, the school was renamed in 1974 as Sekolah Menengah Seri Perak replacing the name of Sekolah Menengah Telok Anson, followed by the formation of Form 6 Science Stream.

 In 1986, three more buildings were built including 10 classrooms and one staffroom and were opened by Perak's YB Menteri Besar, Dato' Sri Ramli Ngah Talib.
 In 1995 a lecture hall was built, with other buildings in 2002 and 2007.

+In 1998, the school was chosen by the Ministry of Education as a Sekolah Bestari (Smart School).
+Only nine schools from Perak was chosen to be a Sekolah Bestari, which only involves 90 schools in Malaysia.